twpayne/chezmoi/docs/REFERENCE.md

 chezmoi stores the source state of files, symbolic links, and directories in regular files and directories in the source directory (`~/.local/share/chezmoi` by default).
 This location can be overridden with the `-S` flag or by giving a value for `sourceDir` in `~/.config/chezmoi/chezmoi.toml`.
-Some state is encoded in the source names. chezmoi ignores all files and directories in the source directory that begin with a `.`.
+Directory targets are represented as directories in the source state.
+All other target types are represented as files in the source state.
+Some state is encoded in the source names.

 The following prefixes and suffixes are special, and are collectively referred to as "attributes":

 | Prefix       | Effect                                                                         |
 | ------------ | ------------------------------------------------------------------------------ |